1. DEBT SOLUTIONS

 Pros and Cons of Debt Settlement

-Advantages of Debt Settlement
+Advantages of debt settlement

-• May owe less on your debts: Debt settlement works to lower the amount you owe so you could get some relief and not fall further behind on payments.
+May owe less on your debts: Debt settlement works to lower the amount you owe so you could get some relief and not fall further behind on payments.

-• Could streamline debt payments: One main advantage to debt settlement is the ability to streamline multiple debt payments into one.
+Could streamline debt payments: One main advantage to debt settlement is the ability to streamline multiple debt payments into one.
 Instead of paying your creditors individually, a debt settlement company usually sets up a dedicated account where you make a single affordable monthly deposit.

-• Costs less than alternatives: Yes, there may be fees associated with working with a debt settlement company.
+Costs less than alternatives: Yes, there may be fees associated with working with a debt settlement company.
 However, you could end up paying less than what you would have owed on your debts without negotiating them.

-• Could be a better option than bankruptcy: Debt settlement programs may provide more favorable repayment options compared to bankruptcy filings.
+Could be a better option than bankruptcy: Debt settlement programs may provide more favorable repayment options compared to bankruptcy filings.
 Also, debt settlement is private.
 Bankruptcy is a public record.

-Disadvantages and Risks of Debt Settlement
+Disadvantages and risks of debt settlement

-• Impact on your credit score: The debt settlement process involves setting aside money for settlement offers.
-Many people can’t afford to this and also make their debt payments, so they choose to stop making debt payments (they may already be behind on their bills).
+Impact on your credit score: The debt settlement process involves setting aside money for settlement offers.
+Many people can’t afford to do this and also make their debt payments, so they choose to stop making debt payments (they may already be behind on their bills).
 Missing payments is almost always harmful to your credit score.
 But it also demonstrates that you’re struggling financially.

-• Creditor or collection agency calls: If your debt goes into collections, debt collectors may try to contact you.
+Creditor or collection agency calls: If your debt goes into collections, debt collectors may try to contact you.

-• Potential legal action: Some creditors may threaten or actually take legal action to get you to repay your debt.
+Potential legal action: Some creditors may threaten or actually take legal action to get you to repay your debt.
 It’s important to know your legal rights as you go through the debt negotiation process.

-At Freedom Debt Relief, if a creditor takes legal action against you for an enrolled debt, we may engage a Legal Partner Network attorney who will attempt to negotiate a settlement.
+If you work with Freedom Debt Relief, if a creditor takes legal action against you for an enrolled debt, we may engage a Legal Partner Network attorney who will attempt to negotiate a settlement.
 This service is free for qualifying clients who have made their monthly deposits on time.
 The offer does not apply to legal action taken before you enrolled, or to legal action taken on debts that are not enrolled.

-• Possible taxes owed: If creditors are willing to lower the amount of debt you pay, that could have tax implications.
+Possible taxes owed: If creditors are willing to lower the amount of debt you pay, that could have tax implications.
 That means you may have to pay taxes on the amount of debt canceled or forgiven.
 If you are insolvent when you settle the debt (meaning your debts are worth more than your assets), you may be exempt from federal income taxes on the forgiven debt.

 While you could get some financial relief by settling for less than what you owe, knowing the risks is just as crucial.
 Speaking with a reputable debt settlement company could help you get a deeper understanding of whether the benefits of debt settlement outweigh the risks.